Try Voice Dialogue (Python)

 Create test.py #

-The following is a tiny Python program that outputs the string “TEST|aaa” to standard output every second.
-Please create this under example folder, and save it as test.py.
+The following Python program prints the string “TEST|aaa” to standard output every second.
+Create this under the example folder and save it as test.py.

 #### example/test.py